-Notice of default.
-To begin the foreclosure, the lender or trustee (the third party that handles nonjudicial foreclosures) mails a notice of default to the borrower, as well as posts the notice in a conspicuous place on the property (or personally serves the notice of default on the borrower), 30 days before recording or serving a notice of sale.
-Wash.
-Rev. Code § 61.24.030.
+The bank or trustee (the third party that handles nonjudicial foreclosures) mails a notice of default to the borrower 30 days before recording or serving a notice of sale (see below).
+The bank also posts the notice in a conspicuous place on the property or personally serves the notice of default on the borrower.
+(Wash.
+Rev. Code § 61.24.030).

-Notice of sale.
-At least 120 days (or in some cases 90 days) before the sale, the trustee will:
+At least 120 days or, in some cases 90 days, before the sale, the trustee will:

-"Reinstating" is when you catch up on the defaulted mortgage's missed payments (principal and interest) plus costs and fees in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)
+"Reinstating" is when the borrower catches up on the defaulted loan's missed payments (principal and interest), plus fees and costs, to stop a foreclosure.

-In some states, you can redeem (repurchase) your home within a certain period of time after the foreclosure.
-In Washington, you can't redeem the home after a nonjuducial foreclosure.
-Wash.
-Rev. Code § 61.24.050.
-(To get details on redemption after a foreclosure in Washington, see Nolo’s article If I lose my home to foreclosure in Washington, can I get it back?)
+In some states, the borrower can redeem the home within a specific amount of time after the foreclosure.
+In Washington, however, the borrower doesn’t get the right to redeem the property following a nonjuducial foreclosure.
+(Wash.
+Rev. Code § 61.24.050).
+(To learn more, see Nolo’s article If I Lose My Home to Foreclosure in Washington, Can I Get It Back?)

-When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
+Some states allow the foreclosing bank to seek a personal judgment, which is called a deficiency judgment, against the borrower for this amount.
+Other states prohibit deficiency judgments with what are called anti-deficiency laws.

 In Washington, the purchaser is entitled to possession of the home on the 20th day after the foreclosure sale.
 If the foreclosed homeowners don't leave, the purchaser may file a lawsuit to evict them from the home.
-(The purchaser shall have a right to summary proceedings to obtain possession.)
-Wash.
-Rev. Code § 61.24.060.
+(The purchaser has a right to summary proceedings to get possession of the property.)
+(Wash.
+Rev. Code § 61.24.060).